Yes, there are about 200 Buddhist Wats in the glorious city of Chiang Mai – and for a start, I’ve handpicked the ten best temples for you!

 This temple dates back to around 1500 when it was the main temple for a – you might have guessed so – silversmith village.
 Over the years silver from the local village was used to repair parts of the temple.
 Then in 2008, the thought, oh what the heck, and covered the entire thing in silver.

-The inside of the temple is supposedly even more interesting with silver decoration, mirrors, and bright colors mixed together.
+The inside of the temple is supposedly even more interesting with silver decorations, mirrors, and bright colors mixed together.
 But what do I know, I’m just a woman, after all.
-Because due to old Buddhist rules, women are not allowed inside of the temple.
+Because due to old Buddhist rules, women are not allowed inside the temple.
 Isn’t it nice that all religions have at least one thing in common – namely, misogyny.

 However, the unwanted gender finds small silver studios on the premises.
 Here, we can see artists at work.
 Fortunately, we women are also allowed to buy or commission works of silver from them.

 Very recommendable is to get a massage in Chiang Mai by ex-cons – or even cons – of the women’s prison.
 This way, not only do you feel good – you also do good, because with this job, the women – mostly in there for drug trafficking, so no mass murderers – can start a new life.

 Here is a map that will certainly help you find all those mesmerizing places I’m introducing above:

 Since the Rose of the North is located….north and quite far from the other places of significance, you have basically two good options for getting there.

 One is, obviously, flying into Chiang Mai airport.
 The airport is located only four kilometers southwest of the city center.
 It has a terminal for domestic flights and a terminal for international flights.
 However, those are connecting the city only with other destinations in South East Asia.